CakeDC/users/Docs/Documentation/Configuration.md

 Configuration options
 ---------------------

 The plugin is configured via the Configure class.
-Check the `vendor/cakedc/users/config/users.php` for a complete list of all the configuration keys.
+Check [`vendor/cakedc/users/.php`](https://github.com/CakeDC/users/blob/master/.php) for a complete list of all the configuration keys.

 Loading the plugin and using the right configuration values will setup the Users plugin,